 - Career plans and choice of courses of study

-Contact Herminia.Martins@thepalladiumgroup.com for more information about the Reintegration process.
+Contact Herminia.Martins@thepalladiumgroup.com for more information abut the GIP and Small Grants programs.

 "Effective planning for successful reintegration helps newly graduated returnees to join, or re-join, the workforce and put into practice knowledge and skills they've learnt in Australia."